 Callouts

 Callouts can be at any time of day or night.
 We tend to get more callouts in the evenings and over weekends, which is when more people are outdoors.
 We generally meet at the Team Base in Hayfield, but the meeting point can be anywhere.
-All members are expected to be available for most callouts.

-When there is a callout, team members are formed into hill parties and deployed to specific locations or routes to perform their search and rescue work.
+When there is a callout, team members are formed into hill parties and deployed to specific locations or routes to perform search and rescue work.
 Each hill party has an experienced leader.
 The party leaders report to a senior team member who manages and directs the callout.
 This senior team member is also supported by drivers and other operational support staff.

 About the person we need

 You must have sound hill experience, knowledge of our operational area, and good navigation skills.
+This can come from different outdoor activities e.g. mountaineering, hill walking, fell running or mountain biking.

-Members must be over 18 years old.
+Applicants must be over 18 years old.
 Our insurance for members is limited to those who are under 75 years old, so applicants who are approaching that age will not be accepted.

 Most members come from the Hayfield/New Mills area, but anyone within a 30 minutes’ drive of our Base in Hayfield will be considered.
 Applicants living within the operational area of other local mountain rescue teams should not apply but are encouraged to apply to their local team.
 Our operational area on the below map.
 Our operational boundary is the blue line on this map.